 We are a company developing therapeutics for neurodegenerative disease inside and outside of the brain.
-We anticipate filing two INDs, for our lead programs with the FDA, in the first quarter of 2019.
+We anticipate filing two INDs, for our lead programs in neurodegenerative disease with the FDA, in the first quarter of 2019

 Our lead programs utilize small molecule oral protein kinase inhibitors to treat PD, and its gastrointestinal complications.
-We have shown that our lead clinical candidate, IkT-148009, a potent, brain penetrant c-Abl protein kinase inhibitor, halts and/or reverses neurodegeneration in the brain and GI tract in preclinical models that mimic the human disease.
+We have shown that our lead clinical candidate, IkT-148009, is a potent, brain penetrant c-Abl protein kinase inhibitor that halts and/or reverses neurodegeneration in the brain and GI tract, in preclinical models that mimic the human disease.
 We believe our therapeutic approach is disease-modifying.

 In our opinion, the multi-decade failures in the treatment of neurodegenerative disease result from a lack of understanding of the biochemistry of the disease processes involved.
 Historically, symptoms of a neurodegenerative disease, like a "plaque" made up of a misfolded and/or aggregated protein(s), have been the development focus.
 To our knowledge, a "plaque"-focused strategy has not resulted in approval of a new medication that can alter the disease course for a neurodegenerative disease.
 We focus instead on the proteins that become dysfunctional in a disease pathway and seek to understand what leads to their dysfunction.
 In PD and other neurodegenerative diseases, our pathway-focused approach has enabled a deeper understanding of the origins of the disease and an understanding of how individual proteins are linked together to define the disease process.
 Using this strategy, we have discovered novel therapeutics for c-Abl, which we believe can alter the disease course for PD.
-Protein kinases are enzymes that modify proteins, including alpha-synuclein.
-Protein kinase inhibitors are small molecules that are believed to block the actions of protein kinases.
+Protein kinases are enzymes that chemically modify proteins, including alpha-synuclein.
+Protein kinase inhibitors are small molecules that block the actions of protein kinases.

-In addition to programs in neurodegeneration, our platform drug discovery and delivery technologies have identified additional opportunities, including potential treatment of bacterial or viral infections using a single agent at fixed dose and a potential near-term commercial opportunity in oncology that we believe will complete clinical development in 2019, subject to future FDA agreements, followed by completion of the FDA requirements for new drug approval in 2020.
-IkT-001Pro in oncology will seek to validate the pharmacology advantage of our prodrug delivery technology in a cancer patient population that is well understood.
+In addition to programs in neurodegeneration, our platform drug discovery and delivery technologies have identified additional opportunities, including a potential treatment for bacterial or viral infections using a single agent at fixed dose and an oncology opportunity with IkT-001Pro in stable-phase CML.
+Currently, we are completing the remaining pre-clinical study and plan to submit an IND for IkT-001Pro in the first quarter of 2019.
+Subject to future FDA agreements relating to the clinical development program, we believe we will complete the requirements for submission of an NDA, in 2020.
+Pursuit of this oncology opportunity will seek to validate the pharmacology advantage of our prodrug delivery technology in a cancer patient population that is well understood.
+As part of that validation, we may elect to perform a post-approval study to further define the pharmacology advantages. of this technology.
 Following validation of IkT-001Pro in oncology, we believe the same pharmacology advantages could be applied to IkT-148009, our lead drug for neurodegenerative disease, to enhance clinical development.
 We believe we are one of the pioneers of the application of protein kinase inhibitors to non-oncology indications, including neurodegeneration and infectious diseases, as well as their more traditional role in the treatment of cancer.